mtlynch/whatgotdone/README.md

 Integration tests have the advantage of running faster because they have fewer remote dependencies.
 It's also possible for third-party developers to run them because they require no secrets (this also allows CI to run them on third-party pull requests).

 E2E tests are more likely to catch real-world bugs because their configuration more closely matches production infrastructure.

+### Optional: Enable public analytics from Google Analytics

+What Got Done supports pulling metrics from Google Analytics into the page content.
+To enable this:

+1. Enable the [Google Analytics Reporting API](https://console.cloud.google.com/apis/library/analyticsreporting.googleapis.com) in your Google Cloud Platform project.
+1. Create a [service account](https://console.cloud.google.com/iam-admin/serviceaccounts) in Google Cloud Platform console for your What Got Done project.
+   1. Assign the service account no permissions/roles, but save its private key as JSON.
+   1. Click "Create Key" to create a private key and save it in JSON format as `google-analytics-service-account.json` in the What Got Done root directory.
+1. In Google Analytics, open Admin > View > View User Management and add the email address of the service account you just created (it will have an email like `[name]@[project ID].iam.gserviceaccount.com`.
+   1. Grant the user only "Read & Analyze" permissions.
+1. In Google Analytics, open Admin > View > View Settings
+  1. Save the View ID as an environment variable like `export GOOGLE_ANALYTICS_VIEW_ID=12345789`